Friends of Murray Library at Messiah College was formed in 1993 for the following purposes:

-- Friends 15th Annual Dinner & Program takes place Thursday evening, 6 October 2016, in the Hollinger Atrium Lounge of the Jordan Science Center.
+- Friends 15th Annual Dinner & Program takes place Thursday evening at 6:00, 6 October 2016, in the Hollinger Atrium Lounge of the Jordan Science Center.

 - 15th Annual Library Research Grants to be awarded - These competitive grants support academic research at other libraries for an independent study project or honor's thesis by Messiah students.
 Up to $750 per grantee will be awarded in November 2016 for the 2016-17 academic year.
 Application deadline: Wednesday, 19 October 2016.
 Application details.
 Awards announced Wednesday, 9 November 2016.

 - Friends Annual Used Book Sale For the foreseeable future, Friends of Murray Library will not hold an annual book sale due to the reconfiguration of space in the library to accommodate the creation of a Learning Commons, as well as other space and venue constraints.
 Friends Board extends sincere thanks to all in the community who donated books which made the sale possible and for their generous support of the event over the past 16 years.

 - Sponsor ($100-499 annual)